-- "Behavioral Finance" is a master course, which investigates the financial decision making behavior of individuals and thereby extends into areas of psychology.
+- "Behavioral Finance", a master course, which investigates the financial decision making behavior of individuals and thereby extends into areas of psychology.
 Issues that are covered in this course include agency problems, financial market anomalies, market efficiency and the predictability of stock prices, and behavioral asset pricing and portfolio theory.

-I was involved in teaching 'Financial Management' and 'International Finance & Treasury' in the MBA program of the Maastricht University and the Haus der Technik in Essen (Germany) and currently also teach and coordinate 'Finance & Treasury' in the Postgraduate Program Chartered Controllers and the Postgraduate International Program Chartered Controllers of the Maastricht University, formerly in cooperation with the Universiteit van Amsterdam.
+I was involved in teaching 'Financial Management' and 'International Finance & Treasury' in the MBA program of the Maastricht University and the Haus der Technik in Essen (Germany) and currently also teach and coordinate 'Financial Management' in the Executive Master of Finance and Control and the International Executive Master of Finance and Control of the Maastricht University, formerly in cooperation with the Universiteit van Amsterdam.

 As program leader, I was responsible for the Strategic Corporate Finance Specialization in the International Business master program from 2007 to 2019.
 I also held the post of Education Director for the International Business Economics bachelor program of the Maastricht University from 2004 to 2007.